Is it legal to run a business from an apartment in NYC?

 - You cannot produce: ” offensive noise, vibration, smoke, dust or other particulate matter, odorous matter, heat, humidity, glare, or other objectionable effects.”

 The photo below is of a home office we designed in an apartment in NYC.
-This apartment is a Chelsea Loft where the client wanted to add a home office while re configuring and renovating the apartment.
-This home office design has black metal and glass doors for transparency and openness, with a bright red accent wall to add a pop of color to an otherwise white apartment.
+This office is for an Attorney who works from home and wanted to add a home office while we renovated the apartment.
+This home office design has black metal and glass doors for transparency and openness.
+If you would like to read more on the subject, we have another post on Adding a Home Office to an Apartment in NYC.

 Renovating for a Home Office in NYC